shalinikharbanda03-design/probable-pancake/day4.md

 ​Projects: 1.
 Automated Data Cleaning AI Bot.
 2. Predictive Sales Dashboard.
 ​Networking: Connect with AI Leads on LinkedIn; share 2 technical posts per week.
 ​Immediate Next Action: Upload this CoT reasoning to GitHub to finish Day 4.
+Career RoadMap -
+###Comparison & Learning
+* **Normal Prompt vs CoT Prompt:**
+  The normal prompt provided a very generic and breif career path.
+However, using **Chain-of-Thought (CoT) Prompting**allowed the AIto break down the logic step-by-step.
+This resulted in a highlycustomized, structured, and practical 3-monthroadmap with clear skill gaps and project ideas.
+  * **Key Learning:**
+    I learned that for complex planning or analytical tasks, guiding the AI to reason step-by-step explicitly improves the depth, accuracy, and quality of the final output.